giantswarm/docs/src/content/basics/secured-access-to-clusters/index.md

 ## Admin access

-Admin access is guarded by Virtual Private Network (VPN) that is managed via certificates (public/private keys).
+Admin access is guarded by a Virtual Private Network (VPN) that is managed via certificates (public/private keys).

 Certificates management is handled by combination of Vault and Giant Swarm Organization on Github.
 The general principle is that a certificate is configured for each individual Giant Swarm staff member.